-Emotional engagement and brand loyalty metrics always point the right direction to what people will actually do, instead of what they say they’re going to do.
+Emotional engagement and brand loyalty metrics, on the other hand, always point the right direction to what people will actually do, instead of what they say they’re going to do.
 Or tell you what they did in the past.
 Emotional engagement is a proven harbinger of change, generally 12 to 18 months before a massive paradigm shift in your category hits you like a pie in the face!

-So we invite you to tune in again this year, or for the first time, and find out – What Happened?
+So take a deep breadth, relax, and tune in again this year, or for the first time, and find out – What Happened?

 Hit play on any of the tracks on the right to listen to “What Happened?”